Mekhlabhishek/Test1/book/chapter-3.md

 pattern ./test/specs/**/*.js did not match any file
 ```

-In addition, if you are getting an error while starting selenium server or getting an error for a local runner, install following packages and try again
+In addition, if you are getting any errors other than the above, may it be while starting selenium server or getting an error for a local runner, install following packages and try again

 ```
 npm install --save wdio-selenium-standalone-service selenium-standalone wdio-mocha-framework wdio-local-runner